 Love Historical Fiction?
 We do too!
 That’s why we created the Ultimate List of Historical Fiction carefully divided by time period.

 The Best Fiction Books About Tea

 Vera Wong lives above her tea shop in Chinatown in San Francisco.
-When she finds a dead body in the shop, she calls the police immediately but also makes sure to clean up a bit, use a sharpie to trace the body, and take the flash drive out of the man’s dead hand.
+When she finds a dead body in the shop, she calls the police immediately but also cleans up a bit, uses a Sharpie to trace the body, and takes the flash drive out of the man’s dead hand.
 She is sure that she can do a better job of finding the murderer than the police.

 Oh, how I loved this book.
 What could be better than a love story set in a Paris tea shop with a little magic sprinkled on top?
 This is not a complicated or unexpected story.
 But what it is, is delightful, fun and lighthearted.

 Vanessa Yu never wanted to see people’s future in tea leaves and spent her entire life fighting it.
 She also knows that this “gift” will stand in the way of having a successful relationship because she cannot stop blurting out truths whether she wants to or not.